akeneo/pim-api-docs/content/guides/translation-connection/step4-known-limits.md

 Among other PIM attributes, Akeneo PIM has a `file` attribute type that allows handling a binary file (CSV, DOC, DOCX, MP3 or PDF) associated with the product.

-A possible improvements of your connector could be also to take into account some of these files in order to translate them.
+A possible improvement of your connector could be also to take into account some of these files in order to translate them.

 ## Assets and Reference Entities